 Sweet Things seemed to grasp the theme perfectly!
 They tailored the sweets, pom poms, and paper bags to the colour scheme and even matched the blue and white gingham canopy to the theme.

 Beatrix Potter traditional artwork used in the bunting and the poster helped the sweet cart synchronise with the rest of the room.

 Bow Tie Station

-I used miniature wooden wheelbarrows to display squares of fabric.
-I set out a variety of colour coordinated buttons and embellishments.
+I used miniature wooden wheelbarrows to display fat quarters of fabric.

-At the centre of the dining tables was a hot air balloon display created by CJ’s Balloons.
+At the centre of the dining table was a hot air balloon display created by CJ’s Balloons.
 It added height to the room and looked amazing.
 A plush Peter Rabbit toy sat inside the wicker basket.